maim-lain/fourelements/book-1/lovescenes.md

 <br>

-#### Mystery girl night blowjob:
+#### Mystery girl blowjob:
--
--
+- When checking mail or sleeping at night there is a 20% chance of getting this scene
+- After you've seen the scene once, everytime she visits after that you will be asked to either let her keep visiting or have her never visit you again
+- Nothing special happens for either choice.
+If you want to keep rewatching the scene at night tell her to keep visiting.
+If you don't want to keep seeing the scene tell her to leave forever.

 <br>

 #### Lesbians with strap-on:
-- When visiting the marketplace alley at night there is a 40% chance of getting the scene
+- When visiting the marketplace alley at night there is a 40% chance of getting this scene
 - After viewing the scene once it will change slightly (your character has some different dialog)

 <br>